 You should do so as soon as you think you have found a word, phrase or design that you intend to use in commerce with goods or services.
 It is important to stake your claim to the trademark you wish to use as soon as possible.

-Contact us for a complimentary initial telephone appointment to get started.
+Contact us now for a complimentary and confidential initial telephone appointment to get started.

 - How long does registration last?